 Number one on the list is that there is simply an awful lot to know about Feeds and Speeds.
 We publish a free Feeds and Speeds Tutorial that has 27 chapters, as I write this.
 Somewhere around here I have an entire book on it that I got from Sandvik.
 Every tooling maker has something to add to the story.
 It changes constantly based on Materials, Tooling, and Techniques.
 Feeds and Speeds for Micro-Milling are not the same as for garden variety milling at larger scales which in turn are not the same as for High Speed Machining.
 High Pressure Through Spindle Coolant changes things yet again.
 There are thousands of different kinds of inserts and potentially dozens for any given tool.
 Each one has its own specs, strengths, and weaknesses.
 Our G-Wizard Calculator Software can figure Feeds and Speeds for over 50 distinct types of tooling for milling alone–more than any other Feeds and Speeds Calculator on the market by a wide margin.
+For example, Face Mill Speeds and Feeds.
 And we’re still not done–I get new requests all the time to add another tool type.
 And we probably shouldn’t even get started on Materials, but we must.
 We have thousands of combinations in G-Wizard’s Material Database and again, I constantly receive new requests.
 I just added a new kind of plastic that will be in the next release this morning, in fact.

 This is a huge database problem–how will you access all of that information, all of those different combinations?
 One way is to just plan to go to your cutter manufacturer’s catalog every time something new comes along.
 Maybe you’ll be organized and keep some notebooks about what’s worked in the past.
 It may not seem like it at the time, but that adds up to a lot of work.
 A lot of flipping through tooling catalogs.
 A lot of time and effort.
 I know, I do it for a living.
 G-Wizard Calculator’s internal database is built on a foundation derived from information that came from my personal stash of about 200 tooling catalogs.
 I took all of that data and further crunched it through some proprietary analysis software just to make sure every last drop of tasty information got squeezed out so it could be reused in G-Wizard.